RA-curryfish/PongOS/README.md

 Building my version of the BareBonesOS, a minimal OS built for the x86 architecture.
 Making the game 'Pong' on it, and coding in assembly and freestanding C (C without stdlib), and learning concepts in computer architecture, operating systems, linkers/loaders and so on.

 ## Milestones
-- Creating a file system
-- Enabling and using paging for applications (WIP)
 - Basic terminal to type in commands and interact with the OS (fixing small bugs)
+- Handle phy and virtual memory management (WIP)
+- Create a file system parser (FAT16?) and read from floppy
 - Launching applications (WIP - text app, Pong app)
-- Refactoring code (WIP)
 - ....

 ## Progress
-- GDT set up (null, kernel code, kernel data segments)
+- GDT set up (null, kernel code, kernel data segments), protected mode entered
-- Paging enabled with first 4MB being identity mapped
+- Paging enabled with 0-4MB being identity mapped, 1MB-2MB DMA, 4MB-32MB for user space
-- Switched to protected mode
-- IDT set up to handle interrupts
+- IDT set up to handle interrupts (hardware, KB, etc)
-- Terminal looking thing made
+- A terminal pops up, can type in the cmd line but can't use arrow keys
+- Floppy controller set up to read from a floppy image
+- Skeleton VFS created

 ## Details
 Some details of certain concepts

 ### Misc.
 - Remember to keep the kernel in some kind of a busy loop otherwise it will exit and you will spend a half a day trying to figure out why interrupts aren't working :)
 - 4kb = 0x1000, 64kb = 0x10000, 1mb = 0x100000, 4mb = 0x400000

 ### Interrupts
 There are three categories: